July 2022 United Kingdom government crisis: Domestic

 Liz Truss, Foreign Secretary, made a statement following the Prime Minister's departure, calling it "the right decision" and calling for "calmness and unity".
 Kwasi Kwarteng, Business Secretary, described the situation as "depressing", and called for a new leader "as soon as practicable".
 In the 2010s, Theresa May and David Cameron also each announced their resignation as prime minister with the promise to act on it after the election of a new Conservative Party leader, with May acting on the resignation two months after the announcement.

 Keir Starmer, Leader of the Opposition, criticised Johnson and Conservatives who remained in Cabinet, saying that remaining loyal to the Prime Minister meant that they did not have "a shred of integrity".
 He also mockingly called Johnson's new frontbench the "Charge of the Lightweight Brigade".
 He also said he would bring a motion of no confidence in the Conservative government if Johnson did not leave office immediately.
 Nicola Sturgeon and Mark Drakeford, respectively First Minister of Scotland and First Minister of Wales, called for Johnson to resign.
 Starmer confirmed he would table a motion of no confidence on 12 July.
 This was blocked by the government, as the motion also expressed no confidence in Johnson specifically, in addition to the government.
 A no-confidence motion in the Johnson ministry that did not mention the PM was announced on 13 July, and was debated on 18 July.
 The government won the vote with 347 ayes and 238 noes, with 50 MPs abstaining.

 There were calls from former Conservative ministers and senior Conservative members for Johnson to step down immediately, with a proposal for Deputy Prime Minister Dominic Raab to take over until a new leader is elected.
-This includes former Conservative Prime Minister John Major.
-Former Deputy Prime Minister Lord Heseltine echoed Major's opinion.
+This included former Conservative Prime Minister John Major.
+Former Deputy Prime Minister Michael Heseltine echoed Major's opinion.
 Some members of the party supporting Johnson's immediate removal from office proposed that former Conservative Prime Minister Theresa May, as well as Raab, or more unlikely former Scottish Conservative leader Ruth Davidson, could be reappointed in a caretaker capacity.
 Some Conservative MPs feared that Johnson's behaviour was similar to Donald Trump's attempts to overturn the 2020 U.S. presidential election and his refusal to concede to Joe Biden, the 46th President of the United States.
 Lord Sumption, a former UK Supreme Court justice, described the crisis as a "failed constitutional coup" in which important constitutional conventions had been knowingly broken by the Prime Minister.